GrumpyCockatiel/SketchUp-Spring/README.md

 # SketchUp-Spring
-This is a simple Sketch 3D Ruby Plugin I wrote ages ago to create springs
+This is a simple SketchUp 3D Ruby Plugin I wrote ages ago to create springs

 It's dependency is obviously on the Sketch 3D API.
 I don't even know if that is supported any more.